 Entropic Communications, LLC v.
 Charter Communications, Inc.

 In its opening brief, the Electronic Frontier Foundation argues a district court erred in denying its motion to intervene and to unseal court records.
 It contends “[n]either controlling law nor the record support the district court’s conclusion that Charter and Entropic would be prejudiced by EFF’s intervention.”
-It maintains the district court’s denial of EFF’s motion to unseal should be reversed because “the court failed to acknowledge, must less apply, the Fifth Circuit’s law protecting public access to judicial records; it failed to conduct a document-by-document and line-by-line review of the materials before sealing them; and it never articulated specific countervailing interest that overrode the public’s right of access.”
+It maintains the district court’s denial of EFF’s motion to unseal should be reversed because “the court failed to acknowledge, much less apply, the Fifth Circuit’s law protecting public access to judicial records; it failed to conduct a document-by-document and line-by-line review of the materials before sealing them; and it never articulated specific countervailing interest that overrode the public’s right of access.”
 Finally, it rejects the district courts interpretation of a local rule as justification for its sealing practices, arguing it “conflict[s] with Fifth Circuit law protecting the public’s right of access.”

 Three amicus briefs have been filed in this case supporting EFF.
 The briefs were filed by the Reporters Committee for Freedom of the Press and 19 Media Organization; Nora Freeman Engstrom, David Freeman Engstrom, Jonah B. Gelbach, Rose Carmen Goldberg, and Brianne Holland-Stergar; and Public Justice and Public Citizen.